CopernicaMarketingSoftware/Documentation/Yothalot/json.md

 ```

 The "signal" property is only included if the process was killed by a
-signal (for example by signal 11 in case of a segmentation fault), and
+signal (for example by signal 11 in case of a segmentation fault).
-the "exit" property is only used for processes that ended normally, and
+The "exit" property is only used for processes that ended normally, and
 produced a valid exit code (most processes that exit normally use exit
-code 0, a non-zero exit code often is an indication of some kind of
+code 0.
+A non-zero exit code often is an indication of some kind of
 error.

 The amount of data that can be included in the JSON is limited.
 If the
 job sends out too much data to stdout and/or stderr (more than one megabyte),
 the output is going to be truncated so that the JSON does not become too
 big.
 If this is the case, you can find an extra property "truncated" set
 to true in the output JSON.

 You can consume these messages from the result queue and process the
 results.
 Note that besides the properties mentioned above, your custom
 properties will also be included in the output JSON.

 ## Race jobs

-Besides regular jobs, you can also publish so called "race" jobs to
+Besides regular jobs, you can publish so called "race" jobs to
 the special race queue.
 A race job is a special kind of job that runs
 many processes in parallel, until one of these processes returns a
 result.
 We at Copernica use this to locate information in log files:
 when we want to locate a record in a group of log files, we start up a
 race of many processes that all process a part of all the log files, the
 first one that locates the right record, reports the result and wins the
 race.

 The instruction of a race job is also JSON formatted, and looks
 like this:

 ```json